jjrom/sara/README.md

 ### Initialize sources repository

-**These command should be launch to initialize the SARA sources (i.e. for an install from scratch)**
+**These command should be launch to initialize the SARA sources (i.e. for an install from scratch)** **These command needs a valid account on the private https://github.com/jjrom/sara.git directory**

 	# Clone repository to "sara" directory
     git clone https://github.com/jjrom/sara.git $SARA_SRC